rainaarya/Refresher_Module_OS/Assignment1/README.txt

 This question has no Subparts.
 The program sorts the array and then it performs Binary Search.
 The C file name for the same is 'a1q5.c' and the executable file name is 'a1q5'

+To compile explicitly use 'gcc a1q5.c -o a1q5' and run using ./a1q5

 To test the program: Run a1q5 and enter the size of array, followed by the array elements.
 Since the question says to assume 4294967290, 4294967295, 10400 are part of the array, the input entered should contain these values too.